TalonBraveInfo/OpenHoW/README.md

 ## Features :page_with_curl:
 Consider this more of a wish-list at this  point in time ;)
 * Support for Windows and Linux, with possibly more to follow!
-* An editor to allow for easy modification of game-data
+* An editor to allow for easy modification of game data
 * Enhanced graphics over the original game

 ## Status :mag: